 I don’t even think I waited a week after first watching the video to make these, and they did not disappoint.
 I adjusted the quantities to make this serve about four, although just three of this ate this one night and there were zero leftovers, even though there was technically enough food for 4-5 people.

-The flavors here are Asian-fusion bordering on Korean, I’d say.
+The flavors in these pork noodle bowls are Asian-fusion bordering on Korean, I’d say.
 Sambal Oelek, Sriracha’s older, more sexually advanced cousin, is the STAR of this show, and if you’ve never bought a jar now is your chance!
 The hot chili paste is mixed with garlic, ginger, sugar, and soy sauce for lots of punch, and noodles + ground pork + tomato paste give kind of a “is this bolognese I recognize it but it tastes EXTRA” vibe.

 I ordered a box of Organic Ramen noodles online and love having them around for dishes like this.
 The chew is just so delicious when these are cooked!
 I will say that some ramen noodles don’t hold up super well as leftovers, but see above, that might not matter.